-- Semi-private room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
-Coverage of whole blood and packed red cells begins with the first pint of blood that you need. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services days 21-44 of a benefit period, and \$0 per day for days 45-100 of a benefit period.

-Generally, you will get your SNF care from network facilities.
-However, under certain conditions listed below, you may be able to pay in-network cost-sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.

-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care)
+Services s that are covered for you What you must pay when you get these services Semi-private room (or a private room if medically necessary) A benefit period begins on the first day you go ٠ Meals, including special diets to a Medicare-covered inpatient hospital or a • Skilled nursing services skilled nursing facility.
+Physical therapy, occupational therapy, and speech therapy The benefit period ends when you haven't Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) been an inpatient at any hospital or SNF for 60 days in a row.
+If you go to the hospital (or SNF) Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins with the first pint of blood that you need. after one benefit period has ended, a new benefit period begins.
+There is no limit to the number of benefit periods you can have.
+Medical and surgical supplies ordinarily provided by SNFs • Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs • Physician/Practitioner services However able to lly, you will get your SNF care from network facilities. er, under certain conditions listed below, you may be pay in-network cost-sharing for a facility that isn't a k provider, if the facility accepts our plan's amounts for at.
+A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is living at the time you leave the hospital